 This website was placed on the Internet in May 1996, and is updated almost daily.
 Significant updates are posted with references on the main What'sNEW page and crosslinked with relevant interior pages.
 All What'sNEW articles are archived and indexed.
-Minor updates, mostly links to relevant print or web articles, are posted in the "What'sNEW" sections of the appropriate interior pages, where all updates are listed in reverse chronological order.
+Minor updates, mostly links to relevant print or web articles, are posted in the "What'sNEW" sections of the topic-appropriate pages, where all updates are listed in reverse chronological order.

 Please email your comments about Cosmic Ancestry, inquiries or alerts about resources, and other suggestions to the author, following the link at the bottom of each webpage.
 We receive many useful suggestions from website visitors.
 Some emails may be posted to "Replies" if the sender consents; these are also archived and indexed.

 AcknowledgmentsThank you.
 Thank you very much. — Elvis Presley (2)